• prelude.ls is a functionally oriented utility library.

 foldr

-Like fold, except starting from the right of the list and folding left.
+Like fold, except folding from the right instead of the left.

 foldr1